apiman/apiman-cli/README.md

 The following things just happened:

 1. an organisation named `test` was created,
 2. an API named `example` was added with the endpoint `http://example.com`,
 3. a caching policy was added to the API and configured with a TTL of 60 seconds and, finally,
 4. the API was published to the gateway.

 Declarations also allow you to add gateways, install plugins and more.
+See the `examples` directory.

 ## Using placeholders